woolgens-network/guides/application/README.md

 - Spigot & Bungeecord
 - Object-oriented programming
 - Ability to solve logical questions
-- Good problem solving skils _(As you will also be working on designing new game modes)_
+- Good problem solving skills _(As you will also be working on designing new game modes)_
 - Basic knowledge of Game design

 As a game developer you will be in charge of developing new gamemodes and plugins.
 This is a very important part of our team, as you will be updating and keeping our server fresh and fun for the players!